particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 P1REEL | Less than 3000 units, Ships immediately | More than 3000 units, ships in 12 - 16 weeks
 PHNTRAYH | Less than 500 units, Ships immediately | More than 500 units, ships in 12 - 16 weeks
 PHNTRAYNOH | Less than 500 units, Ships immediately | More than 500 units, ships in 12 - 16 weeks
-PHOTONH | Less than 200 units, Ships in 4 weeks | More than 200 units, ships in 12 - 16 weeks
+PHOTONH | Less than 250 units, Ships immediately | More than 250 units, ships in 12 - 16 weeks
-PHOTONKIT | Less than 10 units, Ships immediately | More than 10 units, ships in 12 - 16 weeks
+PHOTONKIT | Less than 50 units, Ships immediately | More than 50 units, ships in 12 - 16 weeks
 PHOTONNOH | Less than 200 units, Ships immediately | More than 200 units, ships in 12 - 16 weeks
 PROGSHIELD | Less than 100 units, Ships immediately | More than 100 units, ships in 8 - 10 weeks
 PWRSHIELDH | Less than 100 units, Ships immediately | More than 100 units, ships in 8 - 10 weeks
 RLYSHIELD | Less than 100 units, Ships immediately | More than 100 units, ships in 8 - 10 weeks
 SIMBLANK50 | Less than 500 units, Ships immediately | More than 500 units, ships in 4 - 6 weeks
 SNSRKIT (all SKUs) | Less than 100 units, Ships immediately | More than 100 units, ships in 10 - 13 weeks
-SPKBTTN | Less than 50 units, Ships immediately | More than 50 units, ships in 10 - 13 weeks
+SPKBTTN | Less than 25 units, Ships immediately | More than 25 units, ships in 10 - 13 weeks

 Lead times apply only from the point of payment.
 Requesting a lead time will not reserve stock.
 Only a committed, non-refundable, non-cancellable purchase order (PO) or a purchase with payment will guarantee lead times.
 Particle reserves the right to increase or decrease lead times at any time.